Handling server webservice calls¶

 Select Main handler type to protect WebApp1 and append a header containing:

-WebApp1 can read this header and use it in its requests by setting the
+WebApp1 can retrieve this header and use it in its requests to query other server(s) by setting

 X-LLNG-TOKEN header.
-The token is built by using the
+The ServiceToken is built by using the

 You can also set ServiceToken default timeout (30 seconds) by editing